Food and Human Nutrition with Placement

 Modules

 You continue to develop your core knowledge of human nutrition and associated topics.
-In Nutrition, you'll explore nutritional assessment and the importance of good nutrition at each life stage.
+You'll explore nutritional assessment and the importance of good nutrition at each life stage.
 You'll also investigate food science and food product development, and study the latest research developments in sports and exercise nutrition.

 In the module Communication and Behaviour Change, you are introduced to some of the ways in which communication may be used to support positive changes in people’s behaviour.